kennyphan02/Coding-Notes/CSCE311 Operating Systems/Test 1 Study Guide.md

   - each page table entry is 8 bits.
 The the 1st bit on the farmost-left is the valid bit.
 If it is 1, go to the level 2 bit.
 If its 0, then dont.
   5aa8 =  101 1010 1010 1000 .  this is split into 5 bits per vpn. it will end up as
      10110  10101  01000    L1 = 22  L2 = 21  offset = 8.
      Start at L1.
 Look at page directory base register.
 Afterwards, starting from the end of the page count by increments of 2.
 PDBR = 57 in base 10.
 Go to page 57.
 Since L1 = 22, go to index 22 Count from 32 cause its a 32b page size.
 Shift twice to the leftand decrease the counter by 1.
-Keep doing it until u reach 22. answer is A7.
-Convert A7 to binary
+Keep doing it until u reach 22. answer is 0xA7.
+Convert 0xA7 to binary
 	     A7 = 10100111 = 1 | 0100111 = 39.
-The high order bit is the valid bit and the 0100111 is the phys
+The high order bit is the valid bit and the 0100111 is the physical frame number.
+	     We move on to level 2.
+We go to page 39.
+Since L2 = 21 B, start from the right and count to the left (32-21).
+Answer is 0xC9  =  1| 1001001 = valid bit = 73 base 10
+	     go to page 73 and use the offset number: 8. start from the left this time though.
+Start counting at 0